-Visual development occurs throughout school age, and if not properly treated in childhood – will have impact through an entire lifetime.
+Visual development occurs throughout school age and, if not properly treated in childhood, will have impact through an entire lifetime.
 Vision and depth perception problems that are undetected can hinder a child’s ability to learn and grow.
-According to the National Center for Children’s Vision and Eye Health, more than one in five preschool-age children enrolled in Head Start have a vision disorder.1
+According to the National Center for Children’s Vision and Eye Health, more than one in five preschool-age children enrolled in Head Start have a vision disorder.

-Fortunately, parents can schedule a comprehensive eye exam for children as young as six months old, according to the American Academy of Ophthalmology.
-A parent should have his/her child’s eyes examined at least once before starting kindergarten.
-Problems treated early almost always have a good outcome, so a child can have a healthy start to their education.2
+Fortunately, parents can schedule a comprehensive eye exam for children as young as 6 months old, according to the American Academy of Ophthalmology.
+A parent should have his or her child’s eyes examined at least once before they start kindergarten.
+Problems treated early almost always have a good outcome so a child can have a healthy start to their education.

 Once a person has reached adulthood, the assumption is that vision changes will no longer occur.
 However, regular eye exams is recommended.
-An ophthalmologist or optometrist will diagnose not only need for glasses, but eye diseases that have no symptoms.
-Young adult should have a baseline exam, and if normal – once every several years thereafter.
-It is recommended to have an annual eye exam after age 45, because the risk of eye disease increases significantly.
+An ophthalmologist or optometrist will diagnose not only need for glasses but also eye diseases that have no symptoms.
+Young adults should have a baseline exam and, if normal, once every several years thereafter.
+It is recommended to have an annual eye exam after age 45 because the risk of eye disease increases significantly.

 Computer vision problems, dry eyes, allergies, and other problems are common in young adults.
 Glaucoma, diabetic retinopathy, and macular degeneration become more prevalent if you are over age 45.
 The need for reading glasses arises universally over age 40.
 Regular eye exams can lead to early detection and treatment of diseases in their early stages, before they become severe or difficult to manage.

-Cataract is not a disease but a normal aging process, which will cause visual blurriness or glare as it progresses.
-It can start as early as age 40’s.
-By age 65, over 90 percent of people have cataracts according to the University of Michigan Kellogg Eye Center.3 With modern advances of surgery techniques and technology, patients are having cataract surgery much earlier – due to having benefits similar to LASIK in addition to remedying cataracts.
+Cataract is not a disease but a normal aging process which will cause visual blurriness or glare as it progresses.
+It can start as early as age 40s.
+By age 65, over 90% of people have cataracts, according to the University of Michigan Kellogg Eye Center.
+With modern advances of surgery techniques and technology, patients are having cataract surgery much earlier due to benefits similar to LASIK in addition to remedying cataracts.

 Ultimately, no one is too young or too old – or even “too healthy” for an eye exam.
 Visit your trusted ophthalmologist or optometrist at Marietta Eye Clinic.